bennypowers/bennypowers.dev/posts/import-map-cdn.md

 </figure>

 ### Package Entry Points
-A package's [entry points][entrypoints] don't have to line up with the files on disk.
+A package's [entry points][exports] don't have to line up with the files on disk.
 This might pose problems for our static CDN, since it's all based on directory structure.
 For example, our package `@rhds/elements` has an exports block that looks like this: